Pennsylvania Route 309: Schuylkill and Carbon counties

 The route leaves Tamaqua for Rush Township and the name changes to Claremont Avenue, becoming a three-lane road with two northbound lanes and one southbound lane and curving to the north away from the Little Schuylkill River.
-The road heads into the community of Hometown and runs near homes and a few businesses, curving northwest and coming to an intersection with PA 54.
+The road heads into Hometown and runs near homes and a few businesses, curving northwest and coming to an intersection with PA 54.
 From here, PA 309 widens into a four-lane divided highway and heads past businesses.
 The route comes to a bridge over the Reading Blue Mountain and Northern Railroad's Reading Division line and runs through wooded areas and commercial development.
 The road runs through forests and curves north, passing to the west of Broad Mountain.
-PA 309 bends to the north-northwest and passes through the communities of Still Creek and Ginther.
+PA 309 bends to the north-northwest and passes through Still Creek and Ginther.
 The route heads back into wooded areas and crosses into Kline Township, curving to the northeast and north along Mile Hill Road.
 The road runs north-northeast and passes to the west of a large coal mine before it comes to a trumpet interchange with a ramp providing access to I-81 to the west.
-Past this interchange, PA 309 heads through forests with some development before passing under a Reading Blue Mountain and Northern Railroad line and entering the borough of McAdoo.
+Past this interchange, PA 309 heads through forests with some development before passing under a Reading Blue Mountain and Northern Railroad line and entering McAdoo.
 Here, the route becomes South Kennedy Drive and narrows to a two-lane undivided road, running past homes and a few businesses.
-The road crosses Blaine Street in the center of the borough and the name changes to North Kennedy Drive, passing more residences.
+The road crosses Blaine Street in the center of McAdoo, where its name changes to North Kennedy Drive, passing more residences.
 PA 309 leaves McAdoo and heads through a small section of Kline Township.
-The route enters Banks Township in Carbon County and becomes unnamed, heading to the east of a coal mine before running past homes in the community of Audenried.
+The route enters Banks Township in Carbon County and becomes unnamed, heading to the east of a coal mine before running past homes in Audenried.